 - Injunctive relief that prevents the schools from fraudulently misrepresenting the job opportunities available to their graduates;

 - Establishment of a restitution process for all criminal justice students who were enrolled in the program between January 1, 2009 to the present (the timeframe covered by the lawsuit) and who believe the schools misled them about their ability to use their criminal justice degree to become a Minnesota police officer or to become a Minnesota probation or parole officer by completing a two-year associate’s degree.
 The amount of compensation eligible students may receive includes the amount of tuition, book costs, enrollment fees, other student expenses or fees, and any interest or finance charges the student incurred for taking out a student loan to pay for tuition, expenses or fees.

 The schools were ordered to provide the Attorney General’s Office with names and contact information for all criminal justice students eligible to participate in the restitution process.
-Under the restitution process ordered, the Attorney General’s Office would then send a notice and claim form to eligible students to allow them to submit a claim for restitution within 45 days of receiving the form.
+Under the restitution process ordered, the Attorney General’s Office will send a notice and claim form to eligible students to allow them to submit a claim for restitution within 50 days after the State sent the form.

-If you believe you are a criminal justice student who is eligible to submit a claim for compensation under the Court’s Order and have questions about the restitution process, please contact the Attorney General’s Office at (651) 296-3353.
+If you have questions about the District Court’s order or the Court of Appeals’ decision that is currently subject to appeal, please contact the Attorney General’s Office at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities).
 In addition, if you believe you are an eligible student and your contact information has changed since you left the schools, please contact the Attorney General’s Office immediately.